Veteran Gold Card

 - If you choose to be treated as a Medicare or private patient, we will not pay you for any out of pocket expenses.

-- If you lose eligibility for the Gold Card, you will be notified in writing and your Gold Card will be recalled.
+- If you lose eligibility for the Veteran Gold Card, you will be notified in writing and your Veteran Gold Card will be recalled.

-- If your Gold Card is lost, stolen or damaged you can order a new one through MyAccount or by calling us on 1800 555 254.
+- If your Veteran Gold Card is lost, stolen or damaged you can order a new one using MyService or by calling us on 1800 VETERAN (1800 838 372).
 You should receive your replacement card within 2 weeks of ordering.
-You can request a Gold Card confirmation letter while you wait for your replacement card.
+You can request a Veteran Gold Card confirmation letter while you wait for your replacement card.